UltimateTournament/ArcadeThirdPartyDocs/docs/supported-game-types/async.md

 The winnings are distributed after taking the 10% commission.
 [Learn more about commission here.](/docs/commission)

-Leaderboard games are the most successful games on the arcade, as they have a flywheel effect:
+Leaderboard games are the most successful games on the Arcade, as they have a flywheel effect:

 When a player competes in a leaderboard game, the leaderboard pot value increases.
 In turn, this makes the game more attractive to other players, because there is more to be won for getting a winning score.
 They then play, and thus increase the value of the leaderboard pot even more.
 This flywheel spins results in daily prizes of upwards of thousands of dollars from an initial $1 play price (for example).